Guidance Services

 Overview

 St Louis Adult Learning & Continuing Education Centres offers High School credit courses taught in English for the purpose of obtaining the Ontario Secondary School Diploma (OSSD) and/or upgrading for post-secondary education.
-Credits can be earned through our Adult Day School program (5 Terms) , Correspondence – Self Directed program (continuous Intake) or any of our three school to Work Programs: Culinary Arts Training, Hair Styling and Barber Training, and Personal Support Worker training.
-Please click on the Programs and Courses on our website for information about each program.
+Credits can be earned through our Adult Day School program (5 Terms) , Correspondence / Self Study program (continuous Intake) or any of our three school to work / skills training programs: Culinary Arts Credit courses & Certificate program, Hairstyling and Barbering Certificate, and Personal Support Worker (PSW) Certificate.

 Acceptance into a St Louis Adult & Continuing Education program in the Waterloo Catholic District School Board will be determined by: